balladbylionheart/Azure-IT-Portfolio/Azure-MFA-Reports/MFA-Status/README.md

 # MFA Status Report Script
-By Helen Najar, Lionheart | Ballad by Dragons
+By Helen Najar, Lionheart | Ballad by Lionheart

 This folder contains:
 - **MFA-Status.ps1**: The PowerShell script for generating MFA status reports.